 Keeping workers safe on the job is a key responsibility for all employers.
 In the past, many employers relied on hard hats as the best way to protect workers from head injury on construction sites and other worksites.

-With the changed OHS Regulation, employers must now take steps to eliminate or minimize the risk of head injury from thrown or falling object.
+With the changed OHS Regulation, employers must now take steps to eliminate or minimize the risk of head injury from thrown or falling objects.
 For example, you could set up safe zones on the worksite where there is no risk of objects falling from above.
 Or you could install safety nets to prevent falling objects from hitting anyone working below.

 However, there will still be some workplaces where the employer can’t eliminate or reduce the risk to a level that protects worker safety.
 In those cases, hard hats are still needed.